OctopusDeploy/docs/docs/infrastructure/deployment-targets/windows-targets/automating-tentacle-installation.md

 ## Example: Listening Tentacle {#AutomatingTentacleinstallation-Example:ListeningTentacle}

-The following example configures a [listening Tentacle](/docs/infrastructure/deployment-targets/windows-targets/tentacle-communication.md#listening-tentacles-recommended), and registers it with an Octopus Deploy Server:
+The following example configures a [listening Tentacle](/docs/infrastructure/deployment-targets/windows-targets/tentacle-communication.md#listening-tentacles-recommended), and registers it with an Octopus Server:

 **Using Tentacle.exe to create Listening Tentacle instance**